 General safety consideration will be provided in the Orientation to in the Clinical Learning Centre and the Centre for Clinical Simulation.
-Throughout your course of study your teacher will guide you through the use of safe work practices.
+Throughout your course of study your instructor will guide you through the use of safe work practices.
 Safety considerations and the safe handling and use of equipment in the Clinical Learning Centre and the Centre for Clinical Simulation are incorporated within the leaning outcomes of your program.

-Provides training opportunities for faculty and staff on new equipment in the Clinical Learning Centre and Centre for Clinical Simulation
+Provides training opportunities for Faculty and staff on new equipment in the Clinical Learning Centre and Centre for Clinical Simulation

-Provides an orientation opportunity to the Clinical Learning Centre and Centre for Clinical Simulation to all new faculty and staff, including all procedures and regulations.
+Provides an orientation opportunity to the Clinical Learning Centre and Centre for Clinical Simulation to all new Faculty and staff, including all procedures and regulations.